faresabbara/Senior-Project/README.md

-when running the chatbot.ipynb you will need to run the terminal so after doing that make sure to run this command first curl -fsSL https://ollama.com/install.sh | sh then you have to run this command ollama serve & ollama pull llama3
+when running the chatbot.ipynb you will need to run the terminal on google colab so after doing that make sure to run this command first curl -fsSL https://ollama.com/install.sh | sh then you have to run this command ollama serve & ollama pull llama3